Teeth Grinding (Bruxism) – Fact Sheet

-Click on the photo to see what the teeth look like when completely restored.
 While dentists can usually detect the telltale signs of wear on your teeth, if you suspect you might have a grinding problem, be sure to mention it at your next visit.
 Then you and your dentist can determine the cause and appropriate treatment of your problem.

 A major cause of bruxism is stress.
 Since it’s probably not feasible to eliminate all sources of stress from your life, the best thing to do is learn to manage it better.
 Cut down on caffeine.
 Consider taking warm baths before bed.
 To help relax clenching muscles, apply a warm washcloth to the sides of your face.
 Try talking yourself out of the habit by placing little reminders around the house or repeating phrases that help you relax.
 And for Pete’s sake, try to lighten up a little.
 If this doesn’t do the trick, your dentist may recommend counseling, prescribe muscle relaxants for your jaw, or suggest physical therapy to alleviate muscle pain.